We're rated excellent on

 10. Carpal tunnel syndrome (repetitive strain)

 Repetitive strain syndrome can cause strain on your muscles and joints.
 This is especially common for people with desk jobs, those who do a lot of sitting or those who have repetitive jobs.
-You might develop an injury in your hands, wrists, arms, neck or back.
+You might develop an injury in your hands, wrists, arms, neck or back, known as carpal tunnel syndrome.
 However, massage will help reduce these pains by allowing your muscles to relax and release the tension.

 11. Physical pain